Barrybarry-Smith/test/README.md

 | Range             | [-40, -40, -1.0, 40, 40, 5.4]|
 | Classes           | 18 (without ignore)          |
 | Labels            | 3D Occupancy and Depth Map   |
-- The dataset comprises 18 classes.
-Classes 0 - 16 have the same definition with the [nuScenes-lidarseg](https://github.com/nutonomy/nuscenes-devkit/blob/fcc41628d41060b3c1a86928751e5a571d2fc2fa/python-sdk/nuscenes/eval/lidarseg/README.md) dataset.
-The label 17 category denotes voxels that are unoccupied, referred to as [free].
-The voxel semantics for each sample are provided in the labels.npz file as [semantics].

 ### 3.2 Data Sample
 | **Label Type**    | **Sample**                      |